All students enrolled at the University are accorded the basic rights as set forth by the Board of Directors. Student rights are as follows:

 USAHS is committed to and embraces diversity in all forms.
-The Office of Student Welfare and Accessibility can help if a student requires an accommodation during his or her coursework or clinical site because of a disability, religion, pregnancy, or breastfeeding status.
-Students seeking an accommodation should follow the steps outlined below and submit such request as soon as reasonably practicable.
+The Office of Student Welfare and Accessibility can help if a student requires reasonable accommodation during his or her coursework or at a clinical site because of a disability, religion, pregnancy/postpartum status.
+Students seeking reasonable accommodation should follow the steps outlined below and submit such request as soon as reasonably practicable.
 Requests for clinical accommodations are subject to a priority deadline as outlined at MyUSA, Student Services, Accommodations, Clinical Accommodations.
 Notice or requests from students outside of the process outlined below and/or notice to other University officials outside of the Office of Student Welfare and Accessibility including faculty, staff, and administrators is not accepted as notice to the University for the purpose of approved accommodations.

-Faculty are to adhere to the approved accommodations and are encouraged to seek clarification from the Office of Student Welfare and Accessibility should there be a question or concern about providing the accommodations.
-Should a student request something different than the approved accommodations, he or she should contact Student Welfare and Accessibility via firstname.lastname@example.org.
-Faculty members, Advisors and/or Program Directors are unable to alter the approved accommodations.
+Faculty are to adhere to a student’s approved accommodations and are encouraged to seek clarification from the Office of Student Welfare and Accessibility should there be a question or concern about providing the accommodation.
+Should a student request accommodation other than the approved accommodations, he or she should contact the Office of Student Welfare and Accessibility via firstname.lastname@example.org.
+Faculty members, advisors and/or program directors are unable to alter the approved accommodation.

 Pregnancy and Postpartum Accommodations

 USAHS is committed to creating an accessible and inclusive environment for pregnant and parenting students.
-Students may request reasonable accommodations because of pregnancy, childbirth, or related conditions.
-Reasonable accommodations vary based on the student’s circumstances, but may include academic accommodations, leave of absence or flexibility (such as breaks during class, excused absences, rescheduling of tests, and alternatives to make up missed work).
+Students may request reasonable accommodation because of pregnancy, childbirth, or related conditions.
+Reasonable accommodations vary based on the student’s circumstances but may include academic accommodations, leave of absence or flexibility (such as breaks during class, excused absences, rescheduling of tests, and alternatives to make up missed work).

 In addition, USAHS supports students who choose to continue breastfeeding their children after they return to campus.
-USAHS shall provide clean, private rooms that are easily accessible to nursing students.
+USAHS shall provide clean, private rooms that are easily accessible to students who are nursing.
 All designated lactation spaces shall be equipped with a table, chair, electrical outlet, window coverings (as needed), and lock from inside.
 Students planning to breastfeed should do so around their scheduled class times to the extent possible.

-Students who wish to discuss or request accommodations based on pregnancy, childbirth, or related conditions should complete a Pregnancy Accommodation Request Form available through MyUSA portal, Student Services tab, Accommodations link.
+Students who wish to discuss or request reasonable accommodation based on pregnancy, childbirth, or related conditions should complete a Pregnancy Accommodation Request Form available through MyUSA portal, Student Services tab, Accommodations link.

 Pets and Service Animals